Hi Travel Junkies,

 Also, the Chase Ink cards are not mentioned at all, meaning you are still able to get them in addition to one of the Sapphire cards.

 Here are some rapid fire thoughts that I have based on today’s news:

 - This rule is already in effect, so don’t run out and apply for a Sapphire card today to try to get ahead of it.

 - I think Sapphire Preferred is the best choice for anyone who doesn’t currently have any of Chase Sapphire Preferred, Chase Sapphire Reserve, or Chase Sapphire.
-Sapphire Preferred offers the same 50,000-point signup bonus as that of Sapphire Reserve, but also comes with 5,000 bonus points for adding an authorized user and making a purchase in the first 3 months.
+Sapphire Preferred offers a higher 60,000-point signup bonus as that of Sapphire Reserve.
 After you’ve had the Chase Sapphire Preferred for a year, if you decide the Chase Sapphire Reserve, product change to it.